Vitest

 }

-Now, turbo test can parallelize and cache all of the test suites from each package, only testing code that has changed.
+Now, turbo run test can parallelize and cache all of the test suites from each package, only testing code that has changed.

 Running tests in watch mode

-But when you run your tests in a watched mode, the process never exits.
-This makes a watch task more like a development task.
+When you run your test suite in CI, it logs results and eventually exits upon completion.
+This means you can cache it with Turborepo.
+But when you run your tests using Vitest's watch mode during development, the process never exits.
+This makes a watch task more like a long-running, development task.

 Because of this difference, we recommend specifying two separate Turborepo tasks: one for running your tests, and one for running them in watch mode.
-Inside your each package.json file for each workspace:

 ./apps/web/package.json